CaptainACQ/f22raptor/README.md

 keep it from loosing control.
 I have it set to a lower roll rate to keep it managable.

+* For lower-end graphics cards (Mine's a 1070Ti) you may see artifacts in the HUD text when moving.
+If that's the case, set Anti-Aliasing to anything except TAA(which is default).

 TODO/Work in progress:
 * Need to start incorperating more controls into the cockpit and start arranging everything to match the F-22 correctly.
 I plan on keeping the G3000 and